swalker6663/Cyber_Security-Project-1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jumpbox and system network.

-What does Filebeat watch for?
+-What does Filebeat watch for?
 Forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-What does Metricbeat record? periodically collect metrics from the operating system and from services running on the server The configuration details of each machine may be found below.
+-What does Metricbeat record? periodically collect metrics from the operating system and from services running on the server The configuration details of each machine may be found below.